citadel-ai/langcheck/README.md

 ### Building Blocks for Guardrails

-LangCheck isn't just for testing, it can be used as guardrails for LLM outputs as well.
+LangCheck isn't just for testing, it can be used to provide guardrails on LLM outputs as well.
 Just filter candidate outputs through LangCheck.

 ```python
 raw_output = predict(random_user_prompt)